piotrmurach/benchmark-trend/README.md

 ### 2.1 range

-To generate a range of values for testing code fitness you can use `range` method.
+To generate a range of values for testing code fitness use the `range` method.
 It will generate a geometric sequence of numbers, where intermediate values are powers of range multiplier, by default 8:

 ```ruby
 Benchmark::Trend.range(8, 8 << 10)
 # => [8, 64, 512, 4096, 8192]
 ```

-You can change default sequence power this using `:ratio` keyword:
+You can change the default sequence power by using `:ratio` keyword:

 ```ruby
 Benchmark::Trend.range(8, 8 << 10, ratio: 2)